CzechAcadSci-InstCompSci/Metalearning-for-robust-regression/README.md

 ## Authors
   * Jan Kalina, The Czech Academy of Sciences, Institute of Computer Science
+  * Petra Vidnerová, The Czech Academy of Sciences, Institute of Computer Science
   * Barbora Peštová, The Czech Academy of Sciences, Institute of Computer Science

 ## Contact